Cash-Out Refinance: Know Your Options

 - A minimum credit score of 620.
 A qualifying credit score is the middle score of the three primary credit bureaus: Equifax, Experian, and Transunion.
 That means if your credit score is 700 with Experian, 680 with TransUnion and 660 with Equifax, the lender will use the middle score, 680.
 Check your credit score estimate at My LendingTree.

-- A maximum combined loan-to-value (CLTV) of 80%.meaning means after your cash-out refinance you must still have 20% equity in your house.
+- A maximum combined loan-to-value (CLTV) of 80%.
+Means after your cash-out refinance you must still have 20% equity in your house.

 - A maximum debt-to-income ratio of 40-50% (Most lenders stop at 43%).
 All of your monthly debt obligations, including your new mortgage payment, must be less than 40-50% of your monthly gross income.
 For example, if your monthly gross income is $5,000 and you have a monthly car payment of $500 and minimum monthly credit card payments of $750, the maximum new mortgage payment after your cash-out refinance would be $1,250.
 That would have to include your principal and interest payments on your new mortgage as well as homeowners’ insurance and property taxes.